apache/flink/docs/quickstart/scala_api_quickstart.md

 Write your application!

 The quickstart project contains a WordCount implementation, the "Hello World" of Big Data processing systems.
-The goal of WordCount is to determine the frequencies of words in a text, e.g., how often do the terms "the" or "house" occurs in all Wikipedia texts.
+The goal of WordCount is to determine the frequencies of words in a text, e.g., how often do the terms "the" or "house" occur in all Wikipedia texts.

 __Sample Input__: